gvwilson/thirdbit/src/fiction/makers-return/index.md

 Its voice was no longer tinny.
-Sindy wasn't sure why it had decided to change it, but she supposed it had something to do with all the time the little bot was spending with Z40 and Z51.
+Sindy wasn't sure why it had decided to change it, but she supposed it had something to do with all the time the little bot was spending at the swamp.

 "I suppose,"
 the captain said skeptically,